suljov/ReconRunner/README.md

 # **The ability to customize**

 ## Wordlists
-This tool is customizable in the script for easily add or remove wordlists. by simply edit the file by typing:
+This tool is customizable for easily add or remove wordlists. by simply edit the file by typing:
 ```
 sudo gedit /usr/local/bin/reconrunner